DeforaOS/libc/README.md

 Compatibility with GCC's command-line syntax is assumed by default (for both building and linking).

-It is sometimes possible to build cross-OS binaries thanks to DeforaOS libc, without requiring a cross-compiler in the first place.
+In some cases, it is possible to build binaries cross-OS without requiring a cross-compiler in the first place.
 For instance, to build a Linux i386 binary on NetBSD amd64, with GCC:

 Build DeforaOS libc as follows: